 - Activities not conform to the budget would be known and dealt with.
 Any expense incurred that does not fall in line with the budget of the organisation is made known and the necessary remedy is applied on it.

 PREVENTION OF REPETITION OF FAILURE:

-If there is any area of the business activities that could not be efficiently run and success attained from there, then the budgetary control would help the business to prevent such occurrence in the future.
+If any area of the business activities could not be efficiently run and success attained from there, then the budgetary control would help the business to prevent such occurrence in the future.